noedgecase/FEM_url-shortening/README.md

 ## Overview

-In this challenge I made myself comfortable with styled components.
+In this challenge I continued practicing React and I also made myself comfortable with styled components.

 ### The challenge